National Treasure (Japan)

 Approximately 20% of the National Treasures are structures such as castles, Buddhist temples, Shinto shrines, or residences.
-The other 80% are paintings; scrolls; sutras; works of calligraphy; sculptures of wood, bronze, lacquer or stone; crafts such as pottery and lacquerware carvings; metalworks; swords and textiles; and archaeological and historical artifacts.
-The items span the period of ancient to early modern Japan before the Meiji period, including pieces of the world's oldest pottery from the Jōmon period and 19th-century documents and writings.
-The designation of the Akasaka Palace in 2009, the Tomioka Silk Mill in 2014 and of the Kaichi School added three modern, post-Meiji Restoration, National Treasures.
+The remaining 80% include paintings, scrolls, sutras, calligraphy, sculptures in wood, bronze, lacquer or stone, as well as crafts such as pottery, lacquerware, metalworks, swords, textiles, and archaeological artifacts.
+The items span the period from ancient to early modern Japan before the Meiji period, including pieces of the world's oldest pottery from the Jōmon period and 19th-century documents and writings.
+The designation of the Akasaka Palace in 2009, the Tomioka Silk Mill in 2014, and the Kaichi School added three modern, post-Meiji Restoration National Treasures.

-Japan has a comprehensive network of legislation for protecting, preserving, and classifying its cultural patrimony.
-The regard for physical and intangible properties and their protection is typical of Japanese preservation and restoration practices.
-Methods of protecting designated National Treasures include restrictions on alterations, transfer, and export, as well as financial support in the form of grants and tax reduction.
+Japan has a comprehensive network of legislation for preserving and classifying its cultural patrimony.
+The regard for physical and intangible properties is typical of Japanese preservation and restoration practices.
+Methods of protecting designated National Treasures include restrictions on alterations, transfers, and exports, as well as financial support in the form of grants and tax reductions.
 The Agency for Cultural Affairs provides owners with advice on restoration, administration, and public display of the properties.
-These efforts are supplemented by laws that protect the built environment of designated structures and the necessary techniques for restoration of works.
+These efforts are supplemented by laws that protect the built environment of designated structures, and the necessary techniques for the restoration of works.

-Kansai, the region of Japan's capitals from ancient times to the 19th century, has the most National Treasures; Kyoto alone has about one in five National Treasures.
-Fine arts and crafts properties are generally owned privately or are in museums, including national museums such as Tokyo, Kyoto, and Nara, public prefectural and city museums, and private museums.
+Kansai, home to Japan's capital from ancient times to the 19th century, has the most National Treasures, with Kyoto alone accounting for one-fifth of the total.
+Fine arts and crafts properties are usually privately owned or housed in museums, including national museums in Tokyo, Kyoto, and Nara, public prefectural and city museums; and private museums.
 Religious items are often housed in temples and Shinto shrines or in an adjacent museum or treasure house.